dynamic-and-active-systems-lab/uavrt_connection/README.md

 . install/local_setup.bash
 ```

 If these commands didn't fail, then your installation of uavrt_connection should be complete.

 # Basic operation

 In order to run the uavrt_connection package in isolation, use the following command:

 ```
 ros2 run uavrt_connection main #
 ```

 Where # corresponds to the type of connection you will be using.

 Enter a '0' to use a serial connection or enter a '1' to use an UDP connection.
 For Serial, the connection string will be: 'serial:///dev/ttyACM0', and expects a PX4 autopilot to be plugged into this port.
 For UDP, the connection string will be: 'udp://:14540', and expects a Gazebo SITL to be running at this port.

 # Troubleshooting

-Troubleshooting tips can be found here.
-(TBD)
+If you or your team encounter issues while installing or using the uavrt_connection package, please open a new issue within the "Issues" tab of the repository.

 # License

 This codebase is released under the GNU General Public License v3.0.